SuperOfficeDocs/superoffice-docs/docs/en/company/learn/create.md

     ![Empty company card -screenshot][img1]

-1. In the **Country** field, enter the company’s country.
+1. In the **Country** field, enter the company's country.
 The correct address format for this country is updated automatically in the **Company** tab.
 You can set your current home country from **System** in the preferences.

 1. Enter the required information in the other fields.